shutaozhenzhen/thetimelineproj/doc/dev/testing.rst

     ./execute-specs.py --only specs.Event. specs.Category.

-Some of tests have a bit of randomness to them.
+Some tests have a bit of randomness to them.
 So running them multiple times might give different results.
 We have a script to run the tests a number of times in sequence::